PeteHaitch/personal_website/content/post/2018-02-05-wedding-artwork.md

   image: wedding_header.jpg
 ---

-A few weeks ago, I returned home to Australia to attend the wedding of two of my dearest friends, Kirsty and Kelly.
+Over the Australian summer, I returned home to attend the wedding of two of my dearest friends, Kirsty and Kelly.
 I had the added excitement of helping officate their ceremony and could not have been more thrilled.
 There's was to be the first legal same-sex marriage in Tasmania, the southernmost state of